 If you’re looking for an easy, quick, and fresh way to feast on seafood this summer, well look no further.
 This baked cod with Panko is smothered in lemon garlic butter, topped with fresh tomato bruschetta, and finished off with a sprinkle of Panko parmesan topping.

-To make this baked cod with bruschetta, you need:
+To make this baked cod with panko and bruschetta topping, you’ll need:

 - Fresh cod